-One of the biggest concerns customers have when examining a new cloud-based contact center solution is if it’s worth the investment.
+One of the biggest concerns customers have when examining a new cloud-based contact centre solution is if it’s worth the investment.

 They want to know the return on investment (ROI) of making a switch, how long it will take to recoup the investment and what the real total cost of ownership is.